 East Tawas, MI

-Both of these statues at Eskimo King and Marion's Dairy Bar were produced by International Fiberglass.
-They were made with modified Teen Burger molds.
+The statues at Eskimo King and Marion's Dairy Bar were produced by International Fiberglass.
+They were produced with modified Teen Burger molds.
 Eskimo King opened in 1957.
 The Eskimo King statue was originally installed on the roof.
 In 2000, a contest was held to come up with a name for the statue.
 The winner was "Manny Flavors."
-In 2013, the statue was refurbished.
+In 2013, the statue was refurbished. [map]

 Lake George, NY